bdosremedios/bdosremedios/README.md

 ## Welcome to my Github!

 Hello 👋!
-I'm Brandon Dos Remedios, currently a student in Physics and Computer Science at the University of British Columbia and I'd like to bid you welcome to my GitHub profile.
-I've a few examples of previous work from previous work experiences contained (and a few hidden for privacy reasons, inquire please if interested), and four major personal projects to view which are as follows:
+My name is Brandon Dos Remedios, currently a M.Sc Computer Science student studying Scientific Computing at the University of British Columbia and I'd like to welcome you to my GitHub.
+I have a few examples of previous work from previous work experiences contained (and a few hidden for privacy reasons, inquire please if interested), and four major personal projects to view which are as follows:

 1. **SimplePDF** A barebones PDF Application for removing, rearranging, or appending pages in PDFs.
 Written in Python. https://github.com/bdosremedios/SimplePDF